 Well, remember when I said I expected one thing, got it, but not the way I was expecting?
 Bond & Lillard is unmistakably modern Wild Turkey in profile.
 But what makes it unique is that it has a very sweet, light citrus and floral presence.
 It reminds me heavily of WT 101 Rye – that’s right – 101 Rye.
 It’s as if it falls between modern WT 101 Bourbon and WT 101 Rye – but – does not taste like a bourbon/rye blend at all.
 I should probably stress – B&L has elements of both but not in a blend sense.
 And the mouthfeel … it’s something to be experienced.
 I’ve had plenty of charcoal filtered bourbons from other distilleries and their mouthfeel was not near this noteworthy.
 With B&L you get an intense creaminess more akin to Russell’s Reserve Single Barrel than WT 101.
 I can’t explain it – it just is.
 Creamy, confectionery sweet, and light floral in nature – that pretty much sums up B&L’s profile.

 So how does it rank?
 Is it worth a purchase?
 Well, I like Bond & Lillard a little better than Old Ripy.
 To me, Old Ripy is like an alternative Rare Breed.
 And while a touch better than Rare Breed 112.8, it’s still very much in that profile category.
 B&L, on the other hand, has something unique to offer.
 The whiskey itself is very good – but not $50+ for a pint good.
 Yes, the bottle is beautiful.
 If you’re purchasing B&L as a collector’s item with no intention of opening, then sure.
 One could argue that $50 for any very limited collector’s item is certainly reasonable.
 And, it would be unfair for me to omit that a portion of the sales of B&L (and Old Ripy) go to the restoration and preservation of the T. P. Ripy home in Lawrenceburg, KY.
 No doubt a commendable deed by Campari.
 But the monetary value in the spirit itself – it’s just not there.
-It is, however, an enjoyable and unique Wild Turkey produced whiskey, and for that I’m giving it a B-.
+It is, however, a very enjoyable and unique Wild Turkey produced whiskey and always welcome in my glass.

 Special thanks to Campari and their PR firm for the bottle and the chance to review this whiskey.